openstack-archive/solar/docs/source/transports.rst

 ==========

 Transports are used by Solar to communicate with managed nodes.
-Transports are also resuorces, so they have all features of it.
+Transports are also resources, so they have all features.
 Transports should be added to a node, but if you need you can add different transports for different resources.

 How it works
 ------------

-* Each resource in solar have randomly generated :ref:`transports-id-term`, when you connect resources together,
+* Each resource in solar has random :ref:`transports-id-term` generated, when resources are connected to each other,
-* Solar will ensure that correct `transport_id` is passed around. then using this `transport_id` a correct real value is fetched.
+* Solar will ensure that correct `transport_id` is used.
+Then using this `transport_id` a correct real value is fetched.
 * Changing transports contents will not cause resource.update action for related resources.

 Sync transport